concave-org/concave/README.md

 ### Don't use concave

-- Big sized applications with a lot of components and forms
+- Big sized applications with a lot of components and forms (rerendering will not be performant?)

 ## Package